 Core Legal and Regulatory References for the D8 Visa

-By grounding the D8 Digital Nomad Visa in a robust legal structure and entrusting its administration to recognised authorities, Portugal ensures the programme remains credible, consistent, and aligned with the country’s broader immigration strategy.
+By grounding the D8 Digital Nomad Visa with a robust legal structure and entrusting its administration to recognised authorities, Portugal ensures the program remains credible, consistent, and aligned with the country’s broader immigration strategy.

 Common Red Flags & Scam Prevention